softindex/uikernel/docs/docs/server-db-connection.md

 For install MySql you can read [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04)

-And then we need configure database.
+And then we need configure the database.

-Create user:
+Create a user:
 {% highlight sql %}
 CREATE USER 'test'@'localhost' IDENTIFIED WITH mysql_native_password BY 'hello_world';
 {% endhighlight %}

-Create database:
+Create a database:
 {% highlight sql %}
 CREATE DATABASE uikernel_test;
 {% endhighlight %}

-And create table:
+And create a table:
 {% highlight sql %}
 USE uikernel_test;
 CREATE TABLE users (